-Ross Helford is a writer and teacher with over a decade working in the entertainment industry as a screenwriter.
-He holds an MFA in creative writing, as well as a Black Belt in Kenpo Karate.
+Ross Helford is a writer and teacher.
+He holds an MFA in creative writing, as well as a Black Belt in Kenpo Karate, and has written a few produced movies as well.
 As an educator, in any given week, Ross works with students of all ages, from four to adult.
-In addition to having taught Sholem’s Vov class (9th & 10th grades) since 2006, Ross teaches and tutors across multiple subject areas including karate, music, Spanish, creative and essay writing, literature, and film studies.
+In addition to having taught Sholem’s Vov class (9th & 10th grades) since 2006 and Hey (7th & 8th grades) since 2020, Ross teaches and tutors across multiple subject areas including karate, music, Spanish, creative and essay writing, literature, and film studies.
 Ross is also a graduate of Sholem’s Secular Yeshiva, a bar/bas mitsve mentor, and is a certified vegvayzer.

 Hershl has been Sholem’s education director since 1967.
 Between 1967 and 1985, he was also the school’s principal.
 He is a certified Secular Jewish vegvayzer who often officiates at weddings and other life-cycle events.
 Hershl holds degrees in Secular Jewish education and in Yiddish journalism, which he practiced as the first native-born Yiddish newspaper reporter.

 A professional Yiddish/English translator and interpreter, he also serves on the Executive Board of the Congress of Secular Jewish Organizations (Sholem is an affiliate) and the District Committee of the SoCal Arbeter Ring/Workmen’s Circle, with which Sholem actively collaborates.
 In addition, Hershl directs the Secular Yeshiva, intensive classes in higher Jewish learning for those willing to make the commitment, as well as for those interested in certification as vegvayzer/madrikhot(im)/leaders.